 Whilst social media and other marketing and ideas often presents us with a very rosy image of the yogic lifestyle, for me it is these external pictures that are preventing us from getting closer to the heart of our practice.
 Several years on from first stepping on the mat, my practice is about sensations; the feeling of lengthening, of creating space in my body, of surrendering to wherever I am on any given day and becoming aware of and accepting my limitations.
 The more I have learnt to move with and focus on my breath, the more profound my practice has become.

 Without excluding anyone from this piece, as women this constant battle between the outward display and the inward experience feels especially difficult.
 Through many channels, we are constantly conditioned to identify primarily with our bodies and rather than using our practice to celebrate our femaleness, it merely becomes another layer in our attempts to live up to the image of perfection we are taught to strive to be.
 We are led to believe that we must fit into boxes, types, and more often than not in the mainstream world of yoga which now pervades, that we must be young, slim, white and drink smoothies and celery juice.
 Whilst I am in the minority camp of people who does not actually mind the taste of blended celery, it is these ideals that seem to be leading us far astray from what it really is that we are attempting to connect to through yoga.

-I cannot say I am fully there embracing all of these aspects yet, nor have I reached a level of expertise in interpreting and conveying yoga philosophy, but I am proud to say that I am a working progress.
+I cannot say I am fully there encompassing all of these aspects yet, nor have I reached a level of expertise in interpreting and conveying beautiful and inspiring yoga philosophy, but I am proud to say that I am a working progress.
 Yoga allows me to step away from the drama and return to something more honest and sacred.
 It has also enlightened me to the realisation that if it is what you really need, then chocolate cake always comes before smoothies 🙂

-You can read a little more about the philosophy or Shiva and Shakti here:
+You can read a little more about the philosophy of Shiva and Shakti here: